raffaellasuardini/djangonauts-stats/README.md

    ```

 # Usage
 Run `python main.py` without any arguments to pull last week's PR and Issue.
-The script create a `OUT.txt` inside the data folder.
+The script create an `OUT.txt` file inside the `data` folder.

 Example `OUT.txt`